AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 ## Defend

 When you **stand in defense of a person, item, or location** under attack, roll+CON. ✴On a 10+, hold 3. ✴On a 7–9, hold 1.
-As long as you stand in defense, when you or the thing you defend is attacked you may spend hold, 1 for 1, to choose an option:
+As long as you stand in defense, when you or the thing you defend suffers an attack, you may spend hold, 1 for 1, to choose an option:

-- Redirect an attack from the thing you defend to yourself
+- Redirect the attack from the thing you defend to yourself.
-- Halve the attack's effect or damage
+- Halve the attack's effect or damage.
-- Open up the attacker to an ally, giving that ally +1 forward against the attacker
+- Open up the attacker to an ally, giving that ally +1 forward against the attacker.
-- Deal damage to the attacker equal to your level
+- Deal damage to the attacker equal to your level.

 When you're no longer near what you defend or you stop devoting your attention to incoming attacks, you lose all remaining hold.